arthurkrieff/construction_site/README.md

 - **GetResultsTestSetPipeline** <br>
   Generates a JSON file with the predicted bounding boxes for the Testing Set.
 This JSON file satisfies the COCO annotation format.

+## Credits
+This project was conducted by Charles Cazals, Hilaire Perchenet, Mathieu Joubrel, Paul Lafforgue and Arthur Krieff.